emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: bb99.html

+    In this paper, we present Hoard, a memory allocator for shared-memory multiprocessors.
+We prove that its worst-case memory fragmentation is asymptotically equivalent to that of an optimal uniprocessor allocator.
+We present experiments that demonstrate its speed and scalability.

 * .. _BERGER01:

   Emery D. Berger, Benjamin G. Zorn, Kathryn S. McKinley.
 2001. "`Composing high-performance memory allocators <http://www.cs.utexas.edu/users/speedway/DaCapo/papers/pldi2001.pdf>`_" ACM SIGPLAN Conference on Programming Language Design and Implementation 2001, pp. 114--124.